ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Renamed `teleporter` package to `warp`
 - Replaced `bool` flags in P-chain state diffs with an `enum`
-- Refactored subnet configs to more closely align between the primary network and subnets
+- Refactored Subnet configs to more closely align between the primary network and Subnets
 - Simplified the `utxo.Spender` interface
 - Removed unused field `common.Config#Validators`